 Swem Library strives to provide exhibits that engage, educate, inform and entertain visitors while at times promoting library and college resources, activities and programs.
 From student art to Filipino American Heritage Month, Swem Library has hosted a wide range of exhibits and is inviting the submission of exhibit proposals that take advantage of the spaces located throughout our building.
 Although preference is given to exhibit proposals from William & Mary students, faculty, and staff, groups and individuals outside the university may exhibit in Swem Library.

 Display spaces include the Botetourt Gallery, the Swem Library lobby, as well as display panels located in the Vaughan Read & Relax area.
 Additionally, a small number of moveable flat cases can be made available.

 To apply for an exhibit space, please submit an exhibit proposal no later than forty-five days before the prospective installation date.
-Exhibit proposals can be submitted via email, in person or online.
+Exhibit proposals can be submitted via email or in person.
 The proposal needs to include desired start and end dates, a brief description of the content to be displayed, preferred space within Swem, and your contact information.
 Proposals will be reviewed by the exhibits committee, and you will be notified with the determination of the committee.
 If approved, we will email you with your assigned exhibit space and dates.
 Exhibit space is subject to availability; earlier submissions have a better chance of being accommodated in our exhibit schedule.

 Two weeks prior to the scheduled exhibit installation date, a detailed exhibit plan, including label text, representative images of materials to be displayed, floor plan, and poster design, must be submitted to the exhibits committee chair.
 A response with feedback will be emailed to the primary exhibit contact within five business days of submission.